mattdillham/Final-Project/README.md

 # Wednesday November 11th
 All group members met before class around 6pm and then met with Luke at 6:30.
 They then presented their final project.

+# Thursday-Sunday
+Slack messages were sent throughout these dates.